 Mukilteo’s lighthouse.
 Photo by iStock.

-Although tours of the historic lighthouse at the Mukilteo Light Station are unavailable this season, the surrounding grounds of Lighthouse Park are open.
+Consider a tour of the historic lighthouse at the Mukilteo Light Station or enjoy the surrounding grounds of Lighthouse Park.
 The site has beach access and restrooms and is ideal for strolling, picnicking, ferry watching and taking in sunset views over Puget Sound.
 For outdoor meals with those views, stop in at Ivar’s at Mukilteo Landing or Diamond Knot, a local brewery and alehouse.

 Mining cars in Roslyn.
 Photo by iStock.

 Some still recognize the quaint streets of Roslyn as the stand-ins for the quirky “Northern Exposure” TV town of Cicely, Alaska.
 This Cascade Mountains town about 80 miles east of Seattle dates back to the late 1880s.
 Roslyn has a rich mining history and a strollable cemetery that highlights the surprising cultural diversity of early miners.
 Visitors also can walk or bike the Coal Mines Trail, which starts in town “behind Old City Hall, near the Slag Pile.”

 –Written by Harriet Baskas, updated in March 2022.